Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/architecture.md

 - **Development-Specific:** Tied to a unique `development_id`.
 - **General:** Account-wide documents (e.g., company FAQs) not tied to a specific listing or development.
 The `listing_id` and `development_id` are stored as `null`.

 The frontend UI includes confirmation dialogues to prevent miscategorization.
-On the backend, an asynchronous worker processes these submissions, chunks and tags the content based on client rules, and upserts the vectors into Pinecone with the appropriate `{ client_id, listing_id, development_id }` metadata.
+On the backend, an asynchronous worker processes these submissions, chunks and tags the content based on client rules, and **simultaneously updates the Supabase `listings` table with extracted structured metadata and upserts the vectors into Pinecone** with the appropriate `{ client_id, listing_id, development_id }` metadata.

 #### Retrieval Logic
 The RAG service uses a refined retrieval strategy to ensure comprehensive and context-aware responses.
 When a query is received: